 Check out this proven strength-focused 5×5 workout program:

 Notice there are no isolation exercises, only power movements that train many muscles.
 Compound exercises train muscles for functional purposes.
 These exercises need more athleticism to execute.
-This makes the training ideal for bodybuilding.
-Also, the key to any workout is execution (rest time, reps, range, and movement).
+Also, this makes the training ideal for bodybuilding.
+Thus, the key to any workout is execution (rest time, reps, range, and movement).

 When transitioning to a 5×5 workout program, start with a manageable weight.
 Thus, use a lighter weight than what you lift.
-You will use that weight for the five sets of five reps.
 Also, you do not need to increase the weight between sets.
-In this workout, you increase the weight in the next training session or the following week.
 Once you can complete the five sets of five reps, increase the weight at your next workout.
 Also, this is called progressive overload.
 With a periodization plan, progressive overload is the best way to increase strength and muscle size with a workout program.

 How often should you train with this type of workout?

-When done with the greatest weight and the smallest rest between sets, this workout helps.
-Some novice can train with the 5×5 workout only once a week with measurable results.
-Intermediate and advanced trainees should use this workout no more than twice a week.
-All should focus on intensity, form, and progressive overload.
+When done with the most weight and the least rest between sets, this workout helps.
+With measurable results, some novices can only train with the 5×5 workout once a week.
+Intermediate and advanced trainees should use the 5×5 workout as needed.
+All should focus on intensity, proper form, and progressive overload.

 5 sets x 5 reps x weight (87.5% 1RM): 5 x 5 x 175 = 4,375